 Traversing the wilderness of the Arabian Peninsula on foot and by camel, the ancestors of these tribes arrived in Ras Al Khaimah as Bedouin nomads 500 to 1,400 years ago.
 They grouped themselves by their preferred terrain, exploring and inhabiting these three topographies to form the Mountain, Sea and Desert Tribes, each having several sub-tribes under their family names.

-Each of the tribes in Ras Al Khaimah has its own distinctive cultural nuances, including exclusive traditions and folklore.
+Over time, each of these tribes have developed their own distinctive cultural nuances, including exclusive traditions and folklore.

-Musical performances from the Mountain Tribes' include AI Wahabia, which incorporates a drum that dictates the movements of two teams who sway and bend to its beat and AI Nadba, a group performance led by a solo singer who begins the call of solace, with others repeating after him in a voice of masculinity and strength.
-Popular cultural activities for the Sea Tribes include AI Ayala, a folk dance where groups take turns to recite poetry while holding swords as they move to the sounds of tambourines and drums, and AI Nahma, a traditional form of singing that helped men keep in time to their work while they were diving.
-Amongst the Desert Tribes, AI 3azi is a performance sung to symbolise the end of an occasion, with the men demonstrating weaponry and shields as they quote poetry, while AI Taqroda is a chant led by a vocalist that is conducted as the tribe travels to new locations on camel or horseback.
+Musical performances from the Mountain Tribe include Al Wahabia, which incorporates a drum that dictates the movements of two teams who sway and bend to its beat; and Al Nadba, a group performance led by a solo singer who begins the call of solace, with others repeating after him in a voice of masculinity and strength.
+Popular cultural activities for the Sea Tribe include Al Ayala, a folk dance where groups take turns to recite poetry while holding swords as they move to the sounds of tambourines and drums; and Al Nahma, a traditional form of singing that helped men keep in time to their work while they were diving.
+Amongst the Desert Tribe, Al A'azi is a performance sung to symbolise the end of an occasion, with the men demonstrating weaponry and shields as they quote poetry; while Al Taqroda is a chant led by a vocalist that is conducted as the tribe travels to new locations on camel or horseback.

 Another differentiator between the various tribes is the clothing styles of both men and women.
-Headgear varies for men tribe-to-tribe while the women are identified by the fabric and colour of their clothes.
-Members of the Mountain Tribes opt for brighter tones during the summer and darker ones during the colder months to adapt to the changing weather, while members of the Sea Tribes tend to wear comfortable fabrics such as cotton throughout the year, with breathability being important to help make the strenuous fishing work they engage in easier to bear.
-Similarly, keeping the heat from the skin was essential for the Desert Tribe community, especially when they were on the move and unable to find shade in the desert's vast expanses.
-For this reason, Bedouins opted for full sleeves, head coverings and long hemlines - a combination that is seen in the traditional Emirati dress of today.
+Headgear varies for men according to the tribe, while the women are identified by the fabric and colour of their clothes.
+Members of the Mountain Tribe opt for brighter tones during the summer and darker ones during the colder months to adapt to the changing weather, while members of the Sea Tribe tend to wear comfortable fabrics such as cotton throughout the year, with breathability being important an important factor to help make the strenuous fishing work they engage in easier to bear.
+Similarly, keeping the heat from the skin was essential for the Desert Tribe, especially when they were on the move and unable to find shade in the desert's vast expanses.
+For this reason, Bedouins opted for full sleeves, head coverings and long hemlines - a combination that is still seen in the traditional Emirati dress of today.

-Cuisine also distinguishes the different tribal communities, with the Mountain Tribes eating goats cheese, bread, and indigenous crops, the latter including fruits cultivated in the cooler climes of the Hajar mountain range which are up to 10 degrees lower than at sea level.
-As well as being consumed, these products are also sold at local markets and souks, along with prized mountain honey, which commands a premium price.
-As would be expected, the diet of the Sea Tribes comprises predominantly fresh fish and seafood, while camel meat and milk is a staple of the Desert Tribes who rely greatly on these 'ships of the desert' for food as well as for transport.
-Fresh and dried dates are readily eaten by all the tribes due to the prevalence of the date palm across the Emirate, while for prepared beverages, the traditional Arabic coffee or 'kaveh' is also commonly consumed by all three tribes.
+Cuisine also distinguishes the different tribal communities, with the Mountain Tribes eating goat cheese, bread, and indigenous crops - the latter including fruits cultivated in the cooler climes of the Hajar mountain range which are up to 10 degrees lower than at sea level.
+These products are also sold at local markets and souks, along with prized mountain honey, which commands a premium price.
+As would be expected, the diet of the Sea Tribe comprises predominantly fresh fish and seafood, while camel meat and milk is a staple of the Desert Tribe who rely greatly on these 'ships of the desert' for food as well as for transport.
+Fresh and dried dates are readily eaten by all the tribes due to the prevalence of the date palm across the Emirate, typically paired with the traditional Arabic coffee or 'gahwa'.